Authors: Sneha Sha, Kevin J. Sharp, Sithara Raju Ponny, Jonathan Lee, Jonathan K. Watts, Elizabeth Berry-Kravis, and Joel D. Richter

-A publication was released this week summarizing one lab’s discovery that could lead to a future treatment for Fragile X.
+A publication was released summarizing one lab’s discovery that could lead to a future treatment for Fragile X.

 Drs.
 Joel Richter and Sneha Shah at the University of Massachusetts Chan Medical School alongside Dr. Elizabeth Berry-Kravis utilized antisense oligonucleotide (ASO) to treat RNA splicing in postmortem brains of individuals with Fragile X syndrome (FXS).
 This ASO treatment not only stopped the abnormal FMR1 splicing the Richter lab found occurs in FXS, but also rescued or restored FMR1 splicing, which caused the gene to create Fragile X protein, FMRP.
 We suggest reading the great, detailed summary of this work on the FRAXA Research Foundation website.